Inpatient Rehabilitation Services

 Referrals: (707) 445-8121, ext.
 5646

-St. Joseph Hospital Acute Rehabilitation Unit has been recognized as a 2009 Top Performer by Uniform Data Systems for Medical Rehabilitation.
-Out of over 800 Acute Rehabilitation Units, St. Joseph ranks in the top 5% in the Nation for patient outcomes.
+St. Joseph Hospital Acute Rehabilitation Unit has been recognized as a Top Performer by Uniform Data Systems for Medical Rehabilitation for the past 4 out of 5 years.
+Out of almost 800 Acute Rehabilitation Units, St. Joseph consistently ranks in the top 5%-15% in the Nation for patient outcomes.
 This designation is based on performance on a number of levels, including complexity of disability and diagnosis, length of stay and discharge destination data.

 Click here for our program's report card - statistics & information